GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Anonymous Function

-Also known as **Lambda function (express)**, is a function without declaration without name (thus, anonymous) and does not store data, returning value only from a single expression.
+Also known as **Lambda function (express)**, is an unnamed function without declaration (thus, anonymous) and does not store data, returning value only from a single expression.
 Anonymous function is generally used for a single-use function, or as an argument of higher-order function's parameter.

 | SYNTAX                                                       |
 | ------------------------------------------------------------ |